Hyde Park home first in Chicago to become a certified Passive House

 “The demand for heating and cooling for this house, or any building being built to the Passive House Institute building standard, is 10 percent of what a regular building is,” said Mike Conners, the developer of the Kenwood Passivhaus.

-On what was a below 20 degree night, there was no heat running in the house except small space heaters with less watts than a hair dryer, but guests at last night’s event couldn’t tell the difference because of the home’s efficiency of energy and the triple-paned windows that sealed in the heat.
+On what was a below 20 degree night, there was no heat running in the house except small space heaters with fewer watts than a hair dryer, but guests at last night’s event couldn’t tell the difference because of the home’s efficiency of energy and the triple-paned windows that sealed in the heat.

 Conners said an energy recovery ventilator (ERV) acts as the “lungs” of the house, retaining the energy so that 85 percent of the energy stays inside the home.